patternfly/patternfly-elements/docs/docs/develop/setup.md

 {% endband %}

 {% band header="Testing" %}
-  From the project's root directory, run the test command `npm run test:watch` and [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) will execute your tests in the browser.
+  From the project's root directory, run the test command `npm run test` and [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) will execute your tests in a headless browser for each component.

+  To run your tests in watch mode run:
   ```bash
   npm run test:watch
   ```

-  You can also run a tests on a single package using npm's `--workspace` switch:
+  You can also run a tests on a single package using the `--files` switch:

   ```bash
   # Run a single test in watch mode.